-Research suggests that fewer than 20% of USA adults flourish, where flourishing is associated with attitudes that are open and invite all possibilities, rather than the rigidity of limits (derived from fear).
+The characteristics of flourishing tend to be innovative, non-repetitive, highly flexible, and dynamically stable.
+Research suggests that fewer than 20% of USA adults flourish (where flourishing is associated with attitudes that are open and invite all possibilities, rather than the rigidity of limits (derived from fear).

 What distinguishes flourishing individuals from vulnerable individuals?
 Flourishing individuals maintain positive attitudes (feeling upbeat, grateful, appreciative, liking).
 Vulnerable individuals maintain negative attitudes (feeling hypercritical, irritable, condescending, disliking).

 Positivity of attitude widens our scope of attention (perspective), broadens behavioral repertoires, increases intuition, increases creative performance.
 The texture of a person’s feelings can be represented by a positivity ratio, the ratio of pleasant to unpleasant sentiments.
 A positivity emphasis equips us with an adaptive bias to approach and explore novel objects, people or situations.
 This emphasis must be appropriate and genuine, and meaningfully grounded in the reality of current circumstances.